 Nobody likes humidity.
-In addition to just being downright uncomfortable, high levels of humidity in your home or workplace can cause horrible smells, mold and can even increase your chances of respiratory illness.
+In addition to being downright uncomfortable, high levels of humidity in your home or workplace can cause horrible smells, mould and can even increase your chances of respiratory illness.
 Fortunately, buying a dehumidifier can easily sort out the humidity around you.
 They are small, cheap and easy to use, and they can save you a lot of discomfort as a result.
-So if you have a humidity problem in your everyday life, consult this buying guide to help find the best dehumidifier for your needs.
+So if you have a humidity problem in your everyday life, check out this Canstar Blue buying guide to help find the best dehumidifier for your needs.

 What is a dehumidifier?

 A dehumidifier is a household appliance that removes moisture out of the air to reduce the level of humidity.
 They act a bit like vacuum cleaners, in that they suck out air from the room at one end and blow it back into the room after extracting the moisture.

 Dehumidifiers can help minimise the growth of mould and get rid of dust, remove bad odours, and keep creepy crawlies like spiders and cockroaches away.
 Dehumidifiers are particularly useful for people with asthma or those who suffer from allergies as a result of animal dander, dust mites, pollen, and mould.

 What are refrigerator dehumidifiers (compressor dehumidifiers)?

 Refrigeration (or compressor) dehumidifiers draw in air through a filter and over cold coils.
 Most home dehumidifiers suck up moist air through a grille, before directing the warm air over cold pipes via a coolant.
 As the air cools, the moisture turns back into a liquid and drips off the pipes.
 This prompts the now moisture-free air to pass over a heating element and return to its original temperature.
 The dry air is then released back into the room through another grille.